BluJay131/Simple-Code-Licensing/README.md

 ## Description

-A generator and client Python script to lock a scripts use based on time with a license key.
+A generator and client Python script to lock a script's use based on time with a license key.

 ## Setup and Configuration